Last Updated: September 25, 2025

 - Swelling of the jaw for no apparent reason, which may be a sign of infection that could cause tooth loss or spread to other parts of the body.

-- Swelling or bleeding from the gums for no obvious reason, which can also be a sign of infection.
+- Swelling or bleeding from the gums for no obvious reason can also be a sign of infection.

 - Loss of a permanent tooth, either due to direct impact or an untreated loose tooth.